nllz/IRTF-HRPC/draft-methodology.md

 Acknowledgements
 ================

-Special thanks to all members of the hrpc proposed RG who contributed to this draft.
+Special thanks to all members of the hrpc RG who contributed to this draft.
 The following deserve a special mention: Stephane Bortzmeyer, dkg and Tim Sammut.

 Security Considerations